rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 11
 ```

-**Note**: Since this was done in a new server, your output will be different.
+In this case, it shows 11 files created under **/root**.

-#### What happens to the inode assigned when moving or copying a file?
+### What happens to the inode assigned when moving or copying a file?

-When a file is copied, a different inode is assigned to the second file.
+When you copy a file, Linux assigns a different inode to the new file,
+as shown in the following example:

 ```
 [root@Rackspace-Server inodes]# touch file1